Paul Rudolph (musician)

 Paul Fraser Rudolph (born June 14, 1947 in Vancouver, British Columbia, Canada) is a Canadian guitarist, bassist, singer, and cyclist.
 He made his mark in the UK underground music scene, and then as a session musician, before returning to Canada to indulge his passion for cycling.
 He resided in Gibsons, British Columbia, where he owned and operated a bicycle business, Spin Cycle.
 He has since retired to Victoria, British Columbia.

 Musical career

-As a child, he suffered from polio affecting his upper right arm and shoulder, and at the age of 10 he took up guitar playing which also served as physiotherapy for his condition.
-As a teenager, he played bass in local bars for blues and boogie bands such as The Midnighters and The Pannix.
+As a child, Rudolph suffered from polio that affected his upper right arm and shoulder; at the age of 10 he took up guitar playing, which also served as physiotherapy for his condition.
+As a teenager he played bass in local bars for blues and boogie bands such as The Midnighters and The Pannix.

-At the recommendation of his childhood friend Jamie Mandelkau, he relocated to London, England joining the Mick Farren led band The Deviants as a guitarist.
+At the recommendation of his childhood friend Jamie Mandelkau, he relocated to London, England, joining the Mick Farren-led band The Deviants as a guitarist.
 After recording their third album and contributing to Twink's Think Pink album, the band and singer parted company during a disastrous tour of the West Coast of North America.